ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 ## Next Steps
 {: #getting-started-next-steps}

-If you are just using PostgreSQL for the first time, it is a good idea to take a tour through the [official PostgreSQL documentation](https://www.postgresql.org/docs/).
+If you are just using PostgreSQL for the first time, it is a good idea to take a tour through the [official PostgreSQL documentation](https://www.postgresql.org/docs/){: external}.

 You can connect to and manage your databases and data with PostgreSQL's command-line tool [`psql`](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connecting-psql).